Agreements & College Policies Executive Team's Agreement Review Protocol

 OTHER (primarily involving services): All other agreements will proceed thru the subsequent steps, with Procurement consulting Institutional Resilience and/or College Counsel regarding novel or complex legal issues.

 B. Procurement will review the agreement and will contact you with any comments or concerns, with a cc to your Vice President.
-Typically, we will ask that the college’s Standard Terms & Conditions be incorporated into the agreement.
-(The Standard Terms are subject to change.
-You may provide the current copy found here for prospective contractors to review in advance if helpful.)
+Typically, we will ask that the college’s standard terms and conditions applicable to the type of agreement be incorporated into the agreement.

 C. Procurement will negotiate the legal issues directly with the supplier's designee, and will be available to assist (or represent) you in negotiating operational issues.